Everybody (Backstreet's Back): Synopsis

 The aesthetic of the haunted house was inspired by Michael Jackson's "Thriller" music video.

 The video is bookended by scenes framing the context.
-When the Backstreet Boys' bus breaks down, their bus driver Steve (Antonio Fargas) insists that they spend a night at a nearby haunted mansion while he gets help, despite their objections.
-It then shows Brian Littrell preparing to sleep in one of the bedrooms.
-While in bed, he pulls out a scary animal from under his covers, making him scream in horror.
-The musical portion of the video then starts, playing as a dream sequence in which each band member appears as a different movie monster: Brian Littrell as a werewolf; Howie Dorough as Dracula; Nick Carter as a mummy; AJ McLean as Erik, the Phantom of the Opera; and Kevin Richardson as both Dr. Jekyll and Mr. Hyde in a half-transformed Two-Face-like state.
+When the Backstreet Boys' tour bus breaks down (for the second time on their unspecified tour, as Nick Carter complains), Brian Littrell laments potentially being unable to make it to their next show, while Howie Dorough attempts to contact their management team about the issue.
+Despite the group members' objections, their bus driver Steve (Antonio Fargas) insists that they spend a night at a nearby haunted mansion while he gets help.
+Littrell then prepares to sleep in one of the bedrooms; while in bed, he pulls out a scary animal from under his covers, making him scream in horror.
+The musical portion of the video then starts, playing as a dream sequence in which each band member appears as a different movie monster: Littrell as a werewolf; Dorough as Dracula; Carter as a mummy; AJ McLean as Erik, the Phantom of the Opera; and Kevin Richardson as both Dr. Jekyll and Mr. Hyde in a half-transformed Two-Face-like state.
 Throughout the beginning and middle of the song, the band, as monsters, mainly appear in their vignettes related to their character; during the final chorus, they collectively appear in the mansion's foyer with a Casper vibe, performing a dance routine with a group of additional dancers.
 Supermodel Josie Maran appears as Dorough's companion in his vignette, presumably portraying Mina Harker.
-In addition, actress Anna Gunn also appears as a backup dancer in McLean's segment.
+While Anna Gunn is alleged to have appeared in the video, it's actually dancer Melissa Dishell.
 At the end of the video, Littrell wakes up realizing everything was a nightmare.
 He talks with the members about his dream, all stating they had similar dreams while trying to leave the house.
 However, Steve shows up, now a Frankenstein-esque monster, making the boys scream in horror.